 Let P be an orthogonal path polygon with n vertices.
-If P is x-monotone, then we solve the MSC problem on P in linear time by Theorem 1.
+If P is x-monotone, then we solve the MSC problem on P in linear time by Theorem 5.

 If polygon P is not x-monotone, then we first partition P into x-monotone subpolygons as follows.
 Since polygon P is not x-monotone, it must have a vertical edge e whose both endpoints are reflex vertices of P. Partition P into three subregions by the maximal vertical line segment L that is aligned with e.

+Figure 4: An example of an orthogonal path polygon P that is not x-monotone along with an illustration of partitioning P into x-monotone subpolygons.

-The subregions induced by L are a rectangle R and two subregions $P_L$ and $P_U$ that are connected to lower and upper parts of one of the sides of R, respectively.
-Partition $P_L$ and $P_R$ recursively until the subregions induced by the particular of $P_R$ respectively.
+- The subregions induced by L are a rectangle R and two subregions $P_L$ and $P_U$ that are connected to lower and upper parts of one of the sides of R, respectively.
+Partition $P_L$ and $P_R$ recursively until the subregions induced by the partitions become x-monotone; see Figure 4 for an illustration.

-Fig. 4: An example of an orthogonal path polygon P that is not x-monotone along with an illustration of partitioning P into x-monotone subpolygons.

-titions become x-monotone; see Figure 4 for an illustration.
 Let $P_1, P_2, \ldots, P_k$ be the set of x-monotone subpolygons of P from bottom to top.
-Moreover, let $L_i$ , for all $1 \leq i < k$ , be the maximal line segment by which we perform the partition and let $R_i$ , for all $1 \leq i < k$ , be the corresponding rectangle.
+Moreover, let $L_i$ , for - all $1 \le i < k$ , be the maximal line segment by which we perform the partition and let $R_i$ , for all $1 \leq i < k$ , be the corresponding rectangle.
 Now, for each rectangle $R_i$ in order, we unfold P by flipping the subregion $P{i+1} \cup P{i+2} \cup \cdots \cup P_k$ across the line through $L_i$ such that $R{i+1}$ lies to the same side of $L_i$ as $R_i$ lies.
-The i-th flip ensures that the subregion $P_1 \cup P_2 \cup \cdots \cup P{i+1}$ of P is an x-monotone polygon.
+The ith flip ensures that the subregion $P_1 \cup P_2 \cup \cdots \cup P{i+1}$ of P is an x-monotone polygon.
 Therefore, polygon P is converted to an x-monotone polygon after the last flip.
 See Figure 5 for an illustration.

-Fig. 5: An illustration of transforming a non-x-monotone polygon into an x-monotone polygon by unfolding the polygon.
+Figure 5: An illustration of transforming a non-x-monotone polygon into an x-monotone polygon by unfolding the polygon.

 To summarize, we first convert P into an x-monotone polygon using at most k < n flip operations as described above and then solve the MSC problem on the resulting x-monotone polygon using the dynamic programming algorithm given in Section 3.
-We can compute the set of line segments $L_i$ , for all $1 \le i < k$ , in O(n) time by detecting each vertical edge of P whose both endpoints are reflex vertices of P. Next, by keeping track of the lower and upper chains of P starting from $L_1$ , we can compute the flipped polygon in O(n) time.
-Therefore, we have the following theorem:
+We can compute the set of line segments $L_i$ , for all $1 \le i < k$ , in O(n) time by detecting each vertical edge of P whose both endpoints are

+- reflex vertices of P. Next, by keeping track of the lower and upper chains of P starting from $L_1$ , we can compute the flipped polygon in O(n) time.
+Therefore, we have the following theorem: - Theorem 6.
-Theorem 2.
 There exists an algorithm that solves the MSC problem on any orthogonal path polygon with n vertices in O(n) time.

-5 Conclusion
+5. Conclusion

 In this paper, we gave a linear-time exact dynamic programming algorithm for the problem of guarding a simple orthogonal and x-monotone polygon with the minimum number of sliding cameras (i.e., the MSC problem).
-This improves the 2-approximation algorithm of Katz and Morgenstern [6].
-Moreover, we showed that our dynamic program can be used to solve the MSC problem on orthogonal polygons for which the dual graph induced by the vertical decomposition of Pis a path (i.e., orthogonal path polygons).
-However, the complexity of the MSC problem on any simple orthogonal polygon remains open.
+This improves the 2-approximation algorithm of Katz and Morgenstern [19].
+Moreover, we showed that our dynamic program can be used to solve the MSC problem on orthogonal polygons for which the dual graph induced by the vertical decomposition of P is a path (i.e., orthogonal path polygons).